 Organizations need this capability when headless platforms grow beyond a single region, when traffic patterns become spiky, or when multiple teams ship features that change caching behavior.
-Without a clear architecture, performance becomes inconsistent, cache invalidation becomes risky, and origin systems absorb avoidable load.
+Without a clear model, performance becomes inconsistent, cache invalidation becomes risky, and origin systems absorb avoidable load—especially when CDN compute and caching for enterprise web platforms is configured inconsistently across routes.

 A well-defined edge architecture makes rendering behavior explicit, ties it to CDN capabilities, and introduces governance around cache keys, headers, and deployment patterns.
 This supports scalable platform evolution by enabling teams to ship changes safely while maintaining global performance, reliability, and security controls.